leventekapitany/stockgrid/README.md

   </a>
 </p>

-[stockgrid.app](https://stockgrid.app) is a real-time stock watchlist with live WebSocket prices, interactive charts, Google auth, and a global poller that only fetches what someone is actually watching.
+[stockgrid.app](https://stockgrid.app) is a real-time stock watchlist with live WebSocket prices, interactive charts, Google auth, AI-powered stock search, and a global poller that only fetches what someone is actually watching.

-Built with TanStack Start, tRPC v11, Better Auth, Drizzle, lightweight-charts, and yahoo-finance2.
+Built with TanStack Start, tRPC v11, Better Auth, Drizzle, lightweight-charts, yahoo-finance2, and the Vercel AI SDK (Google Gemini).

 ## Architecture

 Two runtime services, one tRPC router.
 The web app handles SSR, Better Auth, and regular API calls.
 A separate ticker server runs a persistent poller and pushes live quotes over WebSocket.

 The client uses tRPC's `splitLink` to route `ticker.*` operations through `wsLink` to the ticker service, and everything else through `httpBatchStreamLink` to the web app.

+### AI stock search

+Signed-in users can describe a watchlist in plain language (e.g. _"top 10 financial stocks"_, _"cheapest big tech by P/E"_).
+The flow:

+1. The prompt (max 100 chars) hits the `ai.suggestStocks` tRPC mutation — a `protectedProcedure`, so it runs over HTTP with the session cookie.
+2. **Gemini (`gemini-3.1-flash-lite`)** parses it via the Vercel AI SDK's `generateObject`, returning a structured `{ symbols, sortBy, count, error }` intent (candidate tickers + how to rank them).
+3. Those candidates are verified against `yahoo-finance2` — invalid/hallucinated tickers are dropped, the rest are ranked (P/E, market cap, % change, dividend yield) and the top N are added to the watchlist.

 ```
 Browser